 Before making any investments, you should consult with your investment advisor.
 If you have already decided to invest in gold coins, here is some sound advice before you make any investment in gold coins.
+Remember, in times of high economic volatility, the price of gold tends to rise.
+When the economy is strong and stable, the price of gold tends to fall.
+Avoid purchasing gold for investment purposes when the price has risen rapidly over a short period of time.

 Private Firms Versus Government Mints